 Advantages and disadvantages of bonds

-Bonds offer benefits than make them a valuable counterpart to stocks in most investment portfolios.
+Bonds offer benefits that make them a valuable counterpart to stocks in most investment portfolios.
 While stocks tend to offer higher returns, bonds offer other advantages:

 - Steady income: Bonds tend to offer relatively predictable returns, including regular interest payments.